 NRFeatureFlag_InteractionTracing(), or disable only auto-instrumented traces with

 Custom events are a powerful tool for reporting arbitrary user activity to New Relic.
 When associated with a crash, custom events show up in the crash event trail.
-You can also query them in New Relic Insights (available with Mobile Enterprise) for flexible analysis.
+You can also query them with NRQL for flexible analysis.
 Unlike custom interactions, custom events allow you to add custom attributes to a particular event within the user session.

 For example, you could record a custom event each time a user taps a button or accesses a certain feature, and then use NRQL to track how often that feature was used.
 Beyond a simple count, you can